 “That was an error in communication,” said Mr. Thompson.
 “This boat launch doesn’t earn any revenue.
 There’s no profit to remit.”
 He noted that reports for those years have since been submitted.

-To prepare for the tourist season, which kicks off on the May long weekend, Council wanted to ensure the marina would open, with or without a new operator.
+To prepare for the tourist season, which kicks off on the May long weekend, Council wants to ensure the marina will open, with or without a new operator, and directed staff to explore the cost of a municipally-run marina.

 “We will ensure we are providing service for the season,” noted Mr. Gilmour.